 • Acting for the largest group of Defendants between 2014 and 2020 in multi-million-pound litigation concerning the alleged blacklisting of construction workers (The Construction Industry Vetting Information Group Litigation);

-• Continuing to act for English water companies against restitution claims for over £150 million in fees paid for information which it is now said ought to have been provided for free under the Environmental Information Regulations 2004 (The Environmental Information Regulations Litigation);
+• Continuing to act for English water companies against restitution claims for over £150 million in fees paid for information which it is now said ought to have been provided for free (The Environmental Information Regulations Litigation);

 • Acting for the Defendant in Farley v Equiniti, which is set to give rise to the leading Court of Appeal authority on the existence and applicability of a threshold of seriousness in UK data protection law.